-In response to escalating youth unemployment challenges globally and particularly in Burundi, this research investigates the determinants of youth self-employment in Bujumbura, aiming to identify key shaping entrepreneurial decisions.
-The study explores the influence of demographic, socio-economic, and psychological factors on youth's pursuit of self-employment.
-Data were collected from 378 self-employed youth in Bujumbura using disproportionate stratified and snowball sampling techniques.
-Descriptive and Inferential analyses were conducted, including Multiple Linear Regression and Structural Equation Modelling, utilizing IBM SPSS 25 and SMART-PLS.
-Demographic analysis revealed that age (β =0.288, P<0.001), education (β =0.009, P < 0.05), and skills ($\beta = 0.009$, P < 0.05) significantly influenced the decision to become self-employed.
+In light of the growing global issue of youth unemployment and particularly in Burundi, this research assesses the determinants of youth self-employment in Bujumbura-Mairie.
+The study aims to explore the influence of demographic, socio-economic, and psychological factors on youth's pursuit of self-employment.
+Data were collected from 378 self-employed youth in Bujumbura-Mairie using disproportionate stratified and snowball sampling techniques.
+The study employed a cross-sectional research design, utilizing both questionnaires and interviews for data collection.
+Descriptive and inferential analyses were conducted, including Multiple Linear Regression (MLR) and Structural Equation Modelling (SEM), utilizing IBM SPSS 25 and SMART-PLS.
+Demographic analysis revealed that age (β =0.288, P<0.001), education (β =0.007, P<0.05), and skills (β =0.009, P<0.05) significantly influenced the decision to become self-employed.
 Socio-economic factors highlighted the importance of access to financial resources (β =0.044, P<0.05) and social networks (β =0.238, P<0.001), with the latter playing a substantial role in influencing self-employment decisions.
-Psychological factors emphasized the need for achievement (β =0.897, t=59.832, p<0.001) and entrepreneurial intention (β =0.048, t=2.201, p<0.05) as a driving force behind youth self-employment.
+Psychological factors emphasized the need for achievement (β=0.897, t=59.832, p<0.001) and entrepreneurial intention (β =0.048, t=2.201, p<0.05) as the driving forces behind youth self-employment.
+In light of these compelling findings, this research conclusively establishes that youth self-employment in Bujumbura-Mairie, Burundi, is significantly influenced by age, education, skills, financial resources, social networks, the need for achievement, and entrepreneurial intention.
+The study recommends a shift towards practical skill development in entrepreneurial education and mentorship programmes to address the creativity gap among youth.
+Additionally, it calls for improved access to financial resources through youth-friendly loan access points and advocacy for more inclusive loan policies.
+The establishment of local business hubs and community-driven initiatives can further support solo entrepreneurs.
+Collaborative efforts with government agencies to streamline loan processes and integrate financial literacy are essential.

-CHAPTER ONE
+CHAPTER ONE INTRODUCTION